trinizm/datasciencecoursera/README.md

 # Tidy Data with Averages from the Human Activity Recognition Using Smartphones Dataset

 Additional files:
- - CodeBook.md
+ - `CodeBook.md`
- - Script: run_analysis.R; to be run from the 'data' directory by submitting run_analysis()
+ - Script: `run_analysis.R`; to be run from the 'data' directory by submitting run_analysis()
- - Final data output: dt_means.txt, created by write.table function in the 'data' directory
+ - Final data output: `dt_means.txt`, created by write.table function in the 'data' directory
  - Please refer to CodeBook.md for additional information re description of dt_means.txt column names

 ## Steps taken to Transform and Clean the initial datasets